ZemouriZemouri/checkers-game/README.md

-# React Checkers app
+# React Checkers webapp

-This contains everything you need, to run your Checkers app locally.
+This repo contains everything you need, to run your Checkers webapp locally.

 ---